Brighton i360: Finance

-In June 2018, disappointing visitor numbers forced the owners to ask Brighton and Hove City Council and the LEP for better loan repayment terms.
+In June 2018, disappointing visitor numbers forced the owners to ask Brighton and Hove city council and the LEP for better loan repayment terms.
 Brighton and Hove News reported that "in the first full year, from August 2016, the i360 had just over 500,000 visitors, significantly fewer than the 800,000 predicted."
 The shortfall in visitors was "blamed on poor weather and the unreliable train service to and from London."

-As of July 2022, the tower has been reported to owe more than £47 million.
 Between July and December 2022, the loan accrued interest of more than £323,000.
-Brighton and Hove City Council is currently carrying out "cash sweeps", where they will take any spare cash from the tower.
+The council carried out "cash sweeps", where it took any spare cash from the tower.
 The first of these occurred in June 2022, where the council took £700,000 to go towards the debts.
-Repayments are set to increase and continue until 2046.
+Repayments were set to increase and continue until 2046.
 In December 2022, the i360 was unable to make the required second payment.
-In February 2023, the Council was forced to set aside £2.2 million a year from its budget to cover future missed repayments.
+In February 2023, the council was forced to set aside £2.2 million a year from its budget to cover future missed repayments.

-At a council meeting in Hove Town Hall on 27 February 2023, the Green leader of the council, Phélim Mac Cafferty, said: "“Only a few days ago, we had to set the budget.
+At a council meeting in Hove town hall on 27 February 2023, the Green leader of the council, Phélim Mac Cafferty, said: "Only a few days ago, we had to set the budget.
 It has been absolutely horrendous.
 What we would also need to hear is some contrition, some reflection that this is adding to the burden on the city...The rest of us can look up and down the coast and see places like Shelter Hall doing really well.
-What has been missing from the board that means you haven’t been able to do that?””
+What has been missing from the board that means you haven't been able to do that?"

+In 2024 the outstanding debt to the council was £50 million and at the rates at the time, the loan would have taken until 2424 to be repaid.
+The company running the i360 filed for administration in November 2024.
+On 20 December 2024, the Brighton i360 went into administration and closed.

+On 4 February 2025, it was announced the i360 would reopen following the purchase by Nightcap Ltd. The attraction was purchased for £150,000.
+Brighton and Hove City Council wrote off the £51 million debt as part of the sale. £32 million of this debt is still owed to the government from the council, which they will continue to pay over the following 16 years.

+On 8 March 2025, the i360 reopened to the public.